-If you become chronically ill, and remain ill enough that you can’t perform two of the six activities of daily living, all our permanent life insurance policies allow you early access to your death benefit.
+If you become chronically ill, all our permanent life insurance policies allow you early access to your death benefit.
 You effectively get use of the money from your death benefit while you are alive, and then your beneficiary would get any remainder when you die.

 Of course, this reduces the benefits to your beneficiaries so this is not a substitute for long-term care insurance.

 Because of the safety provided by your life insurance policy, you might be able to take a more aggressive allocation strategy in your 401K investments.
 Also, because you can tap into the cash value of your insurance policy to cover those first few years of retirement, you can let the funds in your 401K potentially grow much longer.